-- AUP prepared by a CPA with license in force Puerto Rico under the CC RI 19-14; - AUP prepared by a CPA with license in force in Puerto Rico under the Internal Revenue Circular Letter No. 20-39 ("CC RI 20-39"); or - Audited Financial Statements.
+- AUP prepared by a CPA with license in force to practice in Puerto Rico under the CC RI 19-14; - AUP prepared by a CPA with license in force to practice in Puerto Rico under the Internal Revenue Circular Letter No. 20-39 ("CC RI 20-39"); or - Audited Financial Statements.